rustlluk/pyCub/README.md

 # README
-- this repo contains code for iCub simulation in PyBullet
-- it provides also dockerfile for easy setup of the environment
+pyCub is iCub humanoid robot simulator written in Python.
+It uses PyBullet for simulation and Open3D for visualization.

 ## Known bugs
 - visualization with skin dies after ~65k steps